mklarqvist/StormBitmaps/README.md

 ### Approach 2: Bitmap accumulator with a positional index

 For sparse set comparisons we can apply a form of search space reduction by storing an additional positional index for each set storing the offsets for set bits, enabling O(1)-time random-access lookups.
 Let `l1` and `l2` be vectors of positional indices.
 Logically, we can further limit our search space by using the positions in the smallest index to query intersections.
+When operating on the bit-level, the positional index is the input integer set.
+For the other non-bit-wise approaches, the relationship is input integer / bits per primitive.

 Example scalar implementation in C++ using a positional index for individual bits:
 ```c++